 It had just a tad too much moisture, evidenced by the slight sinking in of the bottom (mostly) and a little on one side of the loaf.
 You can see the built-up condensation in the photo above at the bottom of the loaf.
 It only occurred after removing from the oven.
 And once I sliced the ends off to allow the steam to escape, it stopped sinking in So I reduced the water by 2 tablespoons in the recipe below.
 I’ll give it another go and see if it needs to reduce further and will keep you posted.

-As in all gluten-free breads just warm it up a bit once it begins to stale to get it back to that fresh feel.
-This can be achieved by either microwaving on a low temperature or by heating a moistened paper towel in the microwave on high and laying it on top of the bread on your counter top.
+As in all gluten-free bread just warm it up a bit once it begins to stale to get it back to that fresh feel.
+This can be achieved by either microwaving on a low temperature or by heating a moistened paper towel in the microwave on high and laying it on top of the bread on your countertop.

-You may read the Udi’s Gluten Free White Sandwich Bread ingredients at this link.
+You may read the Udi’s Gluten Free White Sandwich Bread ingredients [their white bread ingredients has changed.